-Under Development/Planned Postponed: Coral 10 (CHAPC Modifications) Staff Lead: Roger Pugliese In September 2019, the Council directed staff to remove actions related to coral habitat areas of particular concern (CHAPCs) from the joint amendment with Golden Crab Amendment 10 and Shrimp Amendment 11.
+Under Development/Planned Postponed:

+Coral 10 (CHAPC Modifications) Staff Lead: Roger Pugliese In September 2019, the Council directed staff to remove actions related to coral habitat areas of particular concern (CHAPCs) from the joint amendment with Golden Crab Amendment 10 and Shrimp Amendment 11.
 This was to include one action to explore expanding CHAPCs based on recent mapping and remotely operated vehicle dives which found extensive coral habitat east of the Stetson Miami Terrace CHAPC and one action to revise the eastern boundary of the Oculina Bank CHAPC, which was expanded in Coral Amendment 8.
 The Council requested this item be put on the June 2020 agenda.
 However, due to Covid-19, it was delayed until a later Council meeting.
 During the September 2020 meeting, the Council recommended including a single action to consider establishing a shrimp fishery access area along the eastern boundary of the northern extension of the Oculina Bank CHAPC.
 An options paper was reviewed by the Habitat and Ecosystem, Coral and Deepwater Shrimp APs and comments were provided to the Council in December 2020.
 The Council approved the amendment for scoping in December 2020.
 Scoping meetings were held via Webinar on February 8 and 9, 2021 with no comments received.
 During the March 2021 meeting, the Habitat and Ecosystem Committee and the Council approved Coral Amendment 10 for public hearings as modified.
-Public hearings are being scheduled via Webinar for May 12-13, 2021 with review and approval of actions scheduled for the June Council meeting with final approval scheduled for September 2021.
+Public hearings were held on May 12-13, 2021.
+The Habitat and Ecosystem Committee and the Council, during the June 2021 meeting, approved revised Purpose and Need statements and Action 1 for Amendment 10.
+Final approval of Coral Amendment 10 is scheduled for September 2021.
 Planned or Postponed: